 What is shrimp scampi?
 In Italy, scampi are small crustaceans in the lobster family.
 They are called langoustine or prawns.
 Since they aren’t widely available in the U.S., cooks began substituting shrimp, cooking them the same way they would have cooked scampi, a quick sauté with butter and garlic.

 So shrimp scampi, which is kind of like saying “shrimp shrimp,” has evolved into a garlic butter shrimp dish that is prepared in a variety of ways.
 Try my lemon shrimp recipe with olive oil, garlic, and lemon which really is a shrimp scampi preparation.

 You’ll find that shrimp scampi is so often served on angel hair pasta that folks think that’s what shrimp scampi is.
 This Instant Pot shrimp scampi pasta recipe is an easy iteration of a classic dish.

-Look for the complete printable recipe with measurements and notes at the end of this post
+Look for the complete printable recipe with instructions, measurements, and notes at the end of this post.

 - Butter and Olive Oil: A mixture of butter and olive oil reduces saturated fat but increases the flavor of this simple dish.